- 1 My Story

 In conclusion of what is a charity scam

 The saddest part about a charity scam is the people who need the financial help of a charity may not be getting it.
 The scammers are taking the money instead.
-The rising number of scammers is causing the general public to be leery of ever giving money to a good cause.
+The rising number of scammers is causing the general public to be suspicious of ever giving money to a good cause.

 Know the signs and how to prevent the mistake of giving to the wrong people.
 And report it immediately if you know you gave to a scammer.